Hear your speakers, not the room.

 Product Features

-✓ Available in 15 Guilford of Maine & Burch fabric colors
+✓ Available in 15 Burch & Guilford of Maine Anchorage fabric colors

-✓ Tested and Certified - Class A fire-Rating ASTM E84–23d
+✓ Certified fire-rated materials (Class A fire-Rating ASTM E84–23d)

 ✓ Easy to install on walls or ceilings